 What type of mattress do you need for a daybed?

 While most daybeds have a twin-size mattress, there are also full-size options out there.
 Your daybed mattress should be medium-firm.
 This way, it will both be suitable for sitting and lounging during the day and also provide enough support for sleeping.
 Depending on your mattress preferences, you might want one with a gel or foam layer for extra comfort.
 As long as it has a medium-firm feel, it's ideal for a daybed setup.

 Is it hard to make the bed on a daybed?

 Some daybeds can be difficult to make.
 They require more work than a regular bed because most people will want to convert it back to a couch most of the time.
-If you opt for a trundle bed option, that may be easier to manage as it pulls out from the bottom.
-This way you can have a ready-made bed that's easy to conceal if you wish.
+If you opt for a trundle bed option, that might be easier to manage as it pulls out from the bottom.
+This way, you can have a ready-made bed that's easy to conceal if you wish.

-Can daybeds be used everyday?
+Can daybeds be used every day?

 Do you use a box spring on a daybed?